fiskaltrust/release-notes/middleware/middleware-1.3.14.md

 - Sending this flag now does not alter the type of the receipt anymore, i.e. a _Beleg_ stays what it is (and does not turn into a _AVBelegStorno_).
 - The flag is now only used for the `BON_STORNO` column while generating the DSFinV-K export.

+Our [documentation](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/reference-tables/ftreceiptcase#ftreceiptcaseflag) was updated to reflect these changes as well.

 **Known issue**: This change is not yet reflected in the local DSFinV-K export (which can be queried via the _Journal_ endpoint).
 However, the data is stored correctly, and a backwards-compatible export will be included in version 1.3.15.

 ## Changed behavior: DSFinV-K receipt referencing